mkorthof/chrupd/README.md

 The folder that was used will be shown and a shortcut will be created on the Desktop called 'Chromium', which links to chrome.exe

-A log is saved to "chrupd.log" in the same dir as the script.
+A log file is saved to "chrupd.log" in the same dir as the script.

 ## Scheduled Task

-You can add a Scheduled Task with ```crTask```.
-A VBS wrapper will be written to **chrupd.vbs** which is used to hide it's window.
-Option ```noVbs``` disables the wrapper, this will however cause a flashing window when the task runs.
+You can add a Scheduled Task with `-crTask`.
+A VBS wrapper will be written to "chrupd.vbs" which is used to hide it's window.
+Option `-noVbs` disables the wrapper, this will however cause a flashing window when the task runs.

 ## Updating